LastOliveGames/becsy/docs/guide/architecture/queries.md

 // Get entities that became a Box with Transform, or whose Transform was changed. this.query(q => q.addedOrChanged.with(Box).and.with(Transform).trackWrites);
 ```

-Finally, not that a single query can include any or all of the various lists (each of which will be iterable separately), and that this is more efficient than creating separate queries for them.

 ## Ordering query results